Hilbert-L/FinalProject/README.md

 Getting this project to work locally requires two terminals: one for backend and one for the frontend.

 # Backend
-Open a terminal and navigate to `COMP9900` directory.
+Open a terminal and navigate to project root directory (`capstone-project-9900w18c777`).
 Then run the following commands in order:
 ```
 cd backend
 virtualenv -p python3 env